TitanDvd/generic_table/README.md

 		// ...
 }
 ```
-Normally, you would prefer handling the bulk actions in a Laravel Job but, if you need to make some processes in the main thread `BulkActionSettings` gives you some handy tools.
-Once execution gets to the callback you will have access to the query builder, and of course, for performance reasons, in this point, system will avoid querying the database, so is a developer's job but shall fear you are not 'cause obtaining the selected values is very easy.
+Normally, you would prefer to handle bulk actions in a Laravel Job but, if you need to make some processing on the main thread `BulkActionSettings` gives you some useful tools.
+Once the execution reaches the callback you will have access to the query builder, and of course, for performance reasons, in this point, the system will avoid querying the database, so is a developer's job but but you should fear not because obtaining the selected values is very easy.
-1. Use `$bulkActionSettings->getQueryBuilder();` if you wish to obtain only the query builder **with** the registers to be processed in the where clause.
+1. Use `$bulkActionSettings->getQueryBuilder();` if you wish to obtain only the query builder **with** the records to be process in the where clause.
 That way, when you executes the query at any time, it will give you what you select.
 2. If you have a decent (lite) amount of data you can use `$bulkActionSettings->getSelectedModels()`... but keep in mind that this guy is a dragon of resources.
-This method will give as well all the selected data.
+This method will also provide all the selected data.
 3. When you use `$bulkActionSettings->getSelectedIds();` all that you will be obtaining is the result of executing `$this->getQueryBuilder()->pluck($this->modelPrimaryKey)->toArray();`

 ## IDateRangeFilter
-This interface has the `DateFilterSettings $dateFilterSettings` property declaration.
-Note that the class `DateFilterSettings`'s first argument is the column that will be use as filterable date range column.
-The purpose is give to the users a set of common labeled dates ranges from which the user can pick one of them.
+This interface has the property declaration `DateFilterSettings $dateFilterSettings`.
+Note that first argument of the class `DateFilterSettings` is the column to be used as the filterable date range column.
+The purpose is to gives the users a set of common labeled dates ranges from which the user can choose one of them.
 As you can imagine, each common date range has its own predefined `DateTime` range.
 See the example below. <br>
-`Note: Labels descriptions cannot be modified by any interface at this moment`
+`Note: Labels descriptions cannot be modified by any interface at this time`

 ```php
 // Example